CallumMoss/Gambit-Chess-Engine/diary.md

+02/11/2024
+Refactored parameters for methods in position class.
+Looked into doxygen for proper commenting as aim to clean up code before moving forwards.

+01/11/2024
+Meeting with Eduard to discuss project progress

+30/10/2024 - 31/10/2024
+N/A

 29/10/2024
 Began thinking about copy-make, legality checks and en-passant.
 Could check any blockers for the king, then work from there.
 Or could get attack mask post blockers and & with king.
 Would simply use the magic gen but not split the moves into many.